Malcolm Winters: 1994–2005

-2009–11
+2009–present

+Darius McCrary was recast into the role in 2009; he departed in 2011.

 Four years later, Malcolm returned to Genoa City while secretly working undercover as a corporate spy for Tucker McCall.
 He learns that Lily had been diagnosed with ovarian cancer and attempted to support her while clashing with Neil.
 However, the two eventually put aside their differences and reconnected as brothers.
 Malcolm took a job as a photographer at Restless Style magazine and hired his adopted nephew, Devon Hamilton, as his assistant.
 Months after Malcolm mentioned he was engaged, his fiancée, Sofia Dupre, arrived in town.
 She worked for Tucker and had a business clash with Neil, and they ended up having a one-night stand and not telling Malcolm to act like it never happened.
 Malcolm and Sofia were married soon after.

 Sofia is later found out to be pregnant, though the paternity of the baby was left undetermined.
 While pregnant, Sofia was forced to tell Malcolm the truth about her night with Neil, and that she wasn't sure of the paternity of the baby.
 Sofia gave birth to a boy named Moses Winters, after her father.
 Afterward, a paternity test showed that Neil is Moses's father.
 Devastated, Malcolm had to make a decision about his future with Moses, and visited Sofia in the hospital and asked her to sign divorce papers and tells her that he will be moving away, even though Sofia wanted to work out their marriage.
 Malcolm said goodbye to Genoa City and headed for the airport.

-2014

 In September 2014, Malcolm returned to Genoa City, planning to overcome his differences with Neil, and help him cope with his sudden blindness.
 The two re-establish their relationship as brothers and Malcolm heads off to his next photo shoot.

-2019

 After Neil's sudden death, Malcolm returns to Genoa City to be with the family.
 At Neil's funeral, Malcolm gives a tearful and emotional eulogy stating that while his relationship with his brother wasn't always perfect, he always had an unconditional love and admiration for him.
 He thanks Neil for all he's done for him and given him.
 After comforting everyone at the house, Malcolm heads back on the road, promising to stay in touch.

-2023

-Malcolm surprises the family with a brief visit to a gala in honor of Neil.
+He surprises the family with a brief visit in 2023 to a gala in honor of Neil.
 They reflect and catch up before Malcolm heads back on the road.

+In early 2026, Malcolm returns to Genoa City, where he reveals to Lily he has been diagnosed with aplastic anemia.
+When trying to find a donor, he finds out from his ex-girlfriend, Stephanie Simmons, that they have a son together, Holden Novak.